-This Infrastructure Funding Agreement (IFA) is made by and between the Arapahoe/Douglas Workforce Development Board, the Arapahoe/Douglas Works!
+This Infrastructure Funding Agreement (IFA) is made by and between the Arapahoe/Douglas Workforce Development Board, Arapahoe County on behalf of the Arapahoe/Douglas Works!
 Workforce Center (a Division of the Community Resources Department of Arapahoe County Government), and the Community College of Aurora, (together the 'Parties').

-The Arapahoe/Douglas Works! one-stop delivery system is designed to help job seekers access employment, education, training, and/or support services, as appropriate, to succeed in the labor market; and, to match employers with the skilled workers, as needed, to compete in the global economy.
+The Arapahoe/Douglas Works! one-stop delivery system is designed to help job seekers access employment, education, training, and/or support services, as appropriate, to succeed in the labor market; and, to match employers with the skilled workers, as needed, to compete in the alobal economy.

 Arapahoe/Douglas Works! will look to increase access to high quality workforce services, in accordance with priority of service requirements, to prepare jobseekers with barriers for competitive integrated employment.
 Moreover, Arapahoe/Douglas Works! will integrate service delivery strategies to improve services to individuals with disabilities.

 Arapahoe/Douglas Works! will provide reasonable accommodations pursuant to the Americans with Disabilities Act (ADA), as well as programmatic accessibility to employment and/or training services for targeted populations, as appropriate.

-Access to information, which may include, but is not limited to; information on Arapahoe/Douglas Works! program offerings and services, information pertaining to program orientation and intake processes, talent development and workforce information such as labor market information (LMI), partner and resource information, upcoming events, workshops, and assessments is available to on-site and off-site customers through the Arapahoe/Douglas Works! website via www.adworks.org.
+Access to information, which may include, but is not limited to, information on Arapahoe/Douglas Works! program offerings and services, information pertaining to the Center's program orientation and intake processes, talent development and workforce information such as, labor market information (LMI), Partner and resource information, upcoming events, workshops, and assessments is available to onsite and offsite customers through the Center's website via www.adworks.org.